SpiritsHandpicked by IWSC

 Handpicked by IWSC

-The modern craze for cocktails meant that vodka saw a surge in popularity around the 1990s.
+Vodka saw a surge in popularity thanks to the modern craze for cocktails that kicked in around the 1990s.
 Back then – and way ahead of the craft gin boom – it was all about purity.
 Vodka producers would go out of their way to cite the natural water sources used to dilute their spirit or would detail their (often-convoluted) filtration methods of choice.
 The goal was to have as neutral a spirit as possible, geared towards mixing those drinks at the bar.

 pair of vodka martini cocktails with lemon twist

-If you find the gin world’s ever-expanding list of botanicals mystifying but you’re into the craft side of things in top spirits, these vodkas – all awarded Gold and Silver at the 2022 International Wine & Spirit Competition – could make for a great place to start sipping.
+If you find the gin world’s ever-expanding list of botanicals mystifying but you’re into the craft side of things in top spirits, these vodkas – all awarded Gold medals at the 2023 International Wine & Spirit Competition – could make for a great place to start sipping.

 vodka distillery copper column stills